jedwards1211/metacave/README.md

                                             the surrounding shots
                                             Default unit: "distUnit"

-              splays: [                     Optional - Array of splay shots from the station.
+              "splays": [                   Optional - Array of splay shots from the station.
 Each object in the array represents a splay shot from the station If this property is null, empty, or doesn't exist there's no splay shots from this station.

                 {

                   "dir": "fs",              Optional enumeration - The direction of the splay's measurement.
 There are two supported directions:
                                             "fs" and "bs", which are abbreviations for frontsight and backsight respectivly.
 A frontsight are measurements